-No clinically meaningful effect in the pharmacokinetics of amivantamab was observed based on mild hepatic impairment [(total bilirubin \leq ULN and AST > ULN) or (ULN < total bilirubin \leq 1.5 x ULN)].
-The effect of moderate (total bilirubin 1.5 to 3 times ULN) and severe (total bilirubin > 3 times ULN) hepatic impairment on amivantamab pharmacokinetics was not examined.
+No clinically meaningful effect in the pharmacokinetics of amivantamab was observed based on mild hepatic impairment [(total bilirubin \leq ULN and AST > ULN) or (ULN < total bilirubin \leq 1.5 x ULN) and any AST)].
+Data in patients with moderate hepatic impairment (1.5 × ULN < total bilirubin \leq 3 × ULN and any AST) are too limited (n=1) to assess effects on pharmacokinetics.
+No data are available in patients with severe hepatic impairment (total bilirubin > 3 × ULN and any AST).